As we mourn the passing of Queen Elizabeth II, we take a look at her corgis, the dogs that were such a part of her life.

 Of all the dog breeds registered by the Kennel Club, none has had a greater celebrity endorsement than the Pembroke Welsh corgi.
 These bustling, friendly little dogs were the favourite breed of The Queen for more than eight decades.

 It was in 1933 that her father bought a chestnut-coated dog called Dookie as a pet for the family.
 Princess Elizabeth would later be given a corgi of her own; and more than 70 years later, The Queen’s corgis are part of a bloodline spanning more than a dozen generations.

-1. The Queen has owned more than 30 corgis during her reign, all descended from her first one, Susan.
+1. The Queen owned more than 30 corgis during her reign.

-6. The Queen reportedly has a magnet she carries when she’s being fitted for a dress to pick up pins to prevent the corgis from pricking their paws.
+Her Majesty reportedly used to carry a magnet whenever she was being fitted for a dress, which could be used to pick up pins to prevent the corgis from pricking their paws.

 Matthew Dennison celebrates this lively, faithful breed that devotees insist won’t, in fact, be snapping at your heels.

 Country Life 25 May 2022 Is our very special issue commemorating Her Majesty The Queen’s Platinum Jubilee.
 Here’s what you’ll

 It’s time to dust off your tartan and put on a tiara, says Debora Robertson, in her handy guide to